Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Results

-The blip $\chi^{2}$ and tomte $\chi^{2}$ proposed in this study prove effective due to the representation of the time-frequency morphology of blip and tomte glitches with very few singular vectors.
-In Fig.~\ref{fig:sv_H1}, we show the first $3$ singular vectors, which are derived from randomly chosen $100$ of blip and tomte glitches observed in the LIGO-Hanford detector during the O3a run.
-Additionally, the matched filter SNR calculated between singular vectors and blip glitches (and tomte glitches) is significantly high (see Fig.~\ref{fig:blip_trigger_time}).
-So, singular vectors are good basis vectors for identifying the blip and tomte glitches.
+The glitch-specific $\chi^{2}$ statistics proposed in this study prove effective due to the representation of the time-frequency morphology of the considered glitch classes with very few corresponding singular vectors.
+In figure~\ref{fig:sv_H1}, we show the first $3$ singular vectors from $100$ glitches from each class observed in the LIGO-Hanford detector during the O3a run.
+Additionally, the matched filter SNR calculated between singular vectors and glitches from each class is significantly high (e.g., see figure~\ref{fig:blip_trigger_time} for a representative blip glitch ).
+So, singular vectors are good basis vectors for identifying the glitches from the corresponding class.
 However, the singular vectors are also triggered by the CBC signal.
 So, we have subtracted the triggered template from the singular vector to minimize the projection of the CBC signal onto the resultant vector.
-The effectiveness of this subtraction is evident in the low $\chi^{2}$ for the CBC signal, contrasting with the high $\chi^{2}$ for the blip (and tomte glitches), as evident in Fig.~\ref{fig:blip_chisq}.
-This can be achieved due to the morphological dissimilarity between the CBC signal and the blip (tomte) glitch.
+The effectiveness of this subtraction is evident in the low $\chi^{2}$ for the CBC signal, contrasting with the high $\chi^{2}$ for the glitches, as evident in figure~\ref{fig:blip_chisq}.
+This can be achieved due to the morphological dissimilarity between the CBC signal and the glitch.